Clastify logo

 Image

-This is where Structure 2.2 begins to peep through the door: intermolecular forces influence whether substances mix, dissolve or separate.
+Structure 2.2 starts to peep through the door here: intermolecular forces influence whether substances mix, dissolve or separate.
 If particles of two substances attract each other strongly enough, a homogeneous mixture may form.
 If not, the mixture may remain heterogeneous or separate into layers.

 Alloys are a useful link to Structure 2.3.
 An alloy is a mixture containing a metal and one or more other elements, usually with metallic bonding between particles.
 Alloys are generally treated as mixtures because their composition can vary over a range and their properties change with composition; they do not usually have the single fixed ratio expected for a compound.